 You may prefer to bring your application directly to your local office (as opposed to mailing it in) if the location is nearby.
 Moreover, when filing this application in person, you have the chance to ask a caseworker for assistance if you are struggling to fill out a portion of the application.

-How to Check Your SNAP Application Status in Illinois
+Checking Your SNAP Application Status in Illinois

 The easiest way to check your SNAP application status is to visit the ABE website and log in.
 The online portal will tell you when your application was submitted and whether a decision was made on your application.